 The officers took off again, and that was the end of it.
 Behind her mask, the orinian breathed a sigh of relief.

-Roman watched them go for a minute, something dark passing over his expression, before he turned back to the orinian.
+Roman watched them go, something dark passing over his expression, before he turned back to the orinian.
 “Let’s get you somewhere safe.”

-They hastily returned the costumes to their crates, then brought the girl back to their trailer, gave her food, a chance to bathe, and a change of clothes.
+They hastily returned the costumes to their crates— all but the cloak they’d given the girl — then brought her back to their trailer, gave her food, a chance to bathe, and a change of clothes.
 Roman’s clothes fit her better than Dinara’s— she was tall and wiry, nearly as tall as Roman.
+She had nearly a foot on Dinara.
 She told them that her name was Maebhe, and that she’d recently come to Gallontea on holiday.

 “I’m Roman, this is Dinara.”